Albert, Eugen d’ (1864-1932)

 Program signed

 Hungarian composer, pianist and ethnomusicologist.
 He is considered one of the most important composers of the 20th century.
 He and Liszt are regarded as Hungary's greatest composers.
+Among his notable works are the opera Bluebeard's Castle, the ballet The Miraculous Mandarin, Music for Strings, Percussion and Celesta, the Concerto for Orchestra and six string quartets.
 Signed printed program “Bartók Béla”.
 Four pages, two separate sheets, 6.25 x 9.25 inch, 1937 February 19, in Hungarian.
 The classical music concert included quartet works by Beethoven, Haydn and Bartok.
 Signed in bold black ink to the second page alongside his printed name and quartet presentation.
-With three binder holes to the border, else good.
+With three binder holes to the border, handling wear, else good condition.

 Caruso, Enrico (1873-1921)